Double machine learning to estimate the effects of multiple treatments and their interactions: Introduction

 \subsection{Structure of this paper}

 Section 2 describes two settings: (1) mixed-type multiple treatments and (2) multi-valued regimens, along with notation and assumptions.
 Section 3 presents the DML partial linear model for estimating the effects of multiple treatments and their interactions.
 Section 4 presents DML interactive model for estimating the pairwise ATE of multiple regimens.
-Section 5 describes the Neyman orthogonality score function for DML in the context of multiple treatments and multi-valued regimens and derives the analytical variance of our proposed estimator.
-Section 6 presents simulation studies to demonstrate the performance of DML in different settings.
-Section 7 applies the DML partial linear model to study the effect of ART level and ART duration on HIV-associated kidney disease.
+Section 5 describes the Neyman orthogonality score function of DML for multiple treatments and multi-valued regimens and derives asymptotic normality.
+Section 6 presents simulation studies to demonstrate the performance in different settings.
+Section 7 applies the DML partial linear model to study the effect of three treatments (and their interactions) on HIV-associated kidney disease.
 Finally, a discussion section concludes this article.